foundriesio/docs/source/BasicIoTGateway/getting-started.rst

 All you need to get started is a gateway device supported by the LTD Basic IoT Gateway, a computer, and an Internet connection.

-Start with a base Linux MicroPlatform
+Start with a base Linux microPlatform
 -------------------------------------

-follow the instructions to setup your target hardware with the Linux MicroPlatform software following the instructions at :ref:`linux-getting-started`.
+follow the instructions to setup your target hardware with the Linux microPlatform software following the instructions at :ref:`linux-getting-started`.

 Boot the Board